ywkawai/FE-Project/INSTALL.md

 For visualization, a Python environment with several Python libraries, such as Xarray and netCDF4, is required.
 Note that Matplotlib version 3.8 or later is assumed.

-We have confirmed that building our codes can be built successfully in the following environments:
+We have confirmed that our codes can be built successfully in the following environments:
 - Ubuntu 24.04 LTS (with GNU compiler)
   - GNU Fortran 13.2.0
   - Open MPI 4.1.6